Introduction to the Library

 The goal of the Library is to create an environment that is user-friendly, comfortable, andconducive to learning for students and staff.
 The library staff will provide a variety of materials which support the curriculum and teach skills necessary to effectively locate access, evaluate, and use information.
 It will foster the development of all studentsto become lifelong readers and learners.

 Mrs. Reynolds has had 27 years experience as a classroom teacher at the elementary and middle school levels and 5 years as Librarian.
-You may reach her at email@example.com or 540-422-7481.
+You may email her at email@example.com or call her at 540-422-7481.